Python Script

 except Exception as e:

-print(f"An error occurred during the scraping process: {e}")
+print(f"An error occurred during scraping: {e}")

 return None